greydevv/mango-compiler/README.md

 ```
 This is all trivial and should be very familiar.

-The operator precedence was stolen straight from the [C++ precedence
+The operator precedence was stolen straight from the [C++ Operator Precedence
 table](https://en.cppreference.com/w/cpp/language/operator_precedence).
 In
 descending order, the operator precedence is as follows: